The Safest Rabies Vaccine for Cats: What Cat Owners Need to Know

 When Should Kittens Receive Their Rabies Vaccine?

-Rabies vaccination requirement for cats vary from state to state.
-If your state does not require it I would absolutely NEVER get any brand of rabies vaccine for an indoor cat.
+Rabies vaccination requirements for cats vary from state to state.
+If your state does not require it, I would absolutely NEVER get any brand of rabies vaccine for an indoor cat.
 You can find out if your state requires the rabies vaccine using that link.

 Understanding the Different Types of Rabies Vaccines